You at 24 weeks pregnant

 It’s a good idea to plan practical and emotional ‘back-up’ for after your baby is born.
 For example, could extended family, friends or other people cook you a meal, drop in for a visit or give you a call?
 You don’t have to do everything if others are willing to lend a hand.

 It’s OK to ask for help too.
-In fact, some people will appreciate you telling them exactly what you need.
+In fact, many people will appreciate it if you tell them exactly what you need.

 Your baby when you’re 24 weeks pregnant

 - measures about 21 cm in length and weighs about 630 gm

 - still looks thin, because the ‘fattening up’ process hasn’t really started

 - has a layer of fat developing underneath the skin, so the skin is less see-through